The Careers Programme

 - Understand the importance of self-discipline in achieving own objectives

 - Experience the world of work through active participation and observation

 - Gain valuable experiences which can be added to a curriculum vitae and enhance university application.

-Students are required to attend a one-week work placement and will contact organisations about possible work experience.
+Students in Year 12 are encouraged to attend a one-week work placement at the end of Term 6 and will contact organisations about possible work experience.
 It is essential that students are proactive, as finding a placement is very competitive.
-Ms Swanton is available to help, offering support and advice, whilst students are trying to secure Work Experience placement.
+Ms Swanton is available to help, offering support and advice.
 For certain career areas, such as medicine, dentistry, veterinary, teaching, law and media, as much Work Experience as possible is recommended to help secure a place at University.
-Details of all placements are to be given to Ms Swanton.

 We are using the Unifrog Placements Tool to manage the administration of the work experience programme.
 Students enter the placement information on their personal Unifrog account which then gets checked by the employer, parents and carers and the school prior to the placement taking place.